-Japanese Anime Studio Hit With Suspected Arson, Killing At Least 16
+Japanese Anime Studio Hit With Suspected Arson, Killing At Least 33 People

 It's not clear what the suspect's relationship is to the anime studio, sometimes called KyoAni and famous for popular series such as Lucky Star, K-On! and Violet Evergarden.

-The studio was "founded by a husband and wife team nearly 40 years ago," Leonard told NPR from Tokyo.
+The studio was "founded by a husband and wife team nearly 40 years ago," reporter Abigail Leonard told NPR from Tokyo.

 It's also known in the anime industry for its more generous system of worker pay, the BBC reported.
 "The studio is also known for paying its animators a regular salary, breaking with the industry's standard of paying per frame which is seen as putting extreme pressure on staff."